RibbonCommunications/webrtc-anonymous-js-sdk/tutorials/Get Started.md

 # Get Started

 In this quickstart, we will help you dip your toes in before you dive in.
-This guide will help you get started with making Anonymous Calls using the $KANDY$ CallMe Javascript SDK (referred to as Anonymous Call SDK throughout the tutorial).
+This guide will help you get started with making Anonymous Calls using the Anonymous Call SDK.

 ## Getting the SDK